samedicorp/samedicorp.github.io/_posts/2021-04-13-using-external-files.md

 This is a massive pain in the arse!
 It's also annoying, because it should be fairly easy for NQ to fix.

+To be absolutely clear here, it is also worth noting that being able to edit the code in VS Code _does not mean that we can debug it there_!
+We're just editing the text files - it's still DU that's running them, and it won't know about any breakpoints we set!

 ## The Good News About The Bad News

 Working with local files is useful enough to be worth it during development, and fortunately there are some workarounds for the problems.